joha0033/tweet-rocket/README.md

 It should do some stuff for a bit and things for a few minutes, then you'll have a URL!

-There's a command to open it in the browser!
+There's a command to open up your project in the browser!
+You can get the URL there.

 ```terminal
 $ gcloud app browse
 ```
 Holy shit, we're live.

+*save the appspot/gcloud URL, we're going to need that in a second. https://<your-app-name>.appspot.com/*

 ### Part IV - Setting up your Twitter Login